MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ---
-title: Customize forms and fields in Sales solution in Microsoft 365 Copilot
+title: Customize forms and fields in Sales in Microsoft 365 Copilot
 description: Learn how to customize the CRM information your sellers see in Sales app. ms.date: 02/24/2025 ms.topic: how-to